Ann Van Elsen

-Ann Van Elsen (born 27 December 1979) is a Belgian model as well as TV and radio personality from Mol, Antwerp in Belgium.
-She was crowned Miss Belgium in 2002.
+Ann Van Elsen (born 27 December 1979) is a Belgian TV host, model and beauty pageant titleholder who was crowned Miss Belgium 2002.

 Biography

 Van Elsen was born in Mol.
-After finishing her marketing studies, she obtained her master's degree in business economics in 2006.
+After finishing her marketing studies, she obtained her Master's degree in business economics in 2006.
 She spread her studies over several years to accommodate her professional career.

-Beauty pageants and modelling
+Beauty pageants and modeling

-Van Elsen first appeared on the cover of a magazine when that magazine had chosen a photograph of a reader to appear on the cover.
-This inspired her to enter beauty pageants like Miss Antwerp, Miss Belgium and Miss Universe.
+Van Elsen's first appearance on the cover of a magazine was unorthodox: the magazine solicited photographs from its readers, promising to feature one on its cover, which ended up being Van Elsen.
+This lauded appearance inspired her to enter beauty pageants like Miss Antwerp, Miss Belgium and Miss Universe.

 In 2002 Van Elsen won both the Miss Antwerp and Miss Belgium pageants.
-This enabled her entrance to the Miss World and Miss Universe competitions.
+These victories rendered her eligible to enter the Miss World and Miss Universe competitions.

-Van Elsen is one of the candidates who refused to participate in the Miss World competition held in Nigeria in 2002, to protest the conviction of Amina Lawal.
+In protest of the conviction of Amina Lawal, Van Elsen is one of the candidates who refused to participate in the Miss World competition held in Nigeria in 2002.

-Van Elsen appeared in the January 2008 edition of Playboy.
-She accepted the deal on account that Playboy would donate part of the photo-shoot payment to Music For Life, a goodwill annual charity of radio station Studio Brussel.
+She appeared in the January 2008 edition of Playboy.
+She accepted the deal because it stipulated that Playboy would donate part of the photo-shoot payment to Music For Life, a goodwill annual charity of radio station Studio Brussel.